Cecília Schelingová: Life

 Cecília Schelingová was born at Krivá na Orave as the tenth of eleven children to Pavol Scheling and Zuzana Pániková on 24 December 1916 and was baptized right after her birth.

 Her initial studies spanned from 1922 until 1930 and her call to the religious life began to blossom in 1929 when the Sisters of Charity of the Holy Cross arrived in her hometown to teach there.
 On 6 July 1931, with her mother going with her to the motherhouse, she requested to join the congregation.
 The congregation requested that she completed a nursing course as well as a radiological course before entering.
 The postulant then commenced her novitiate on 28 January 1936.
 She made her first vows on 30 January 1937 while assuming the religious name Zdenka.
-She began to work at the hospital at Humenné from 1937 near modern Ukraine and then relocated to the hospital at Bratislava in 1942 where she worked in the radiological department.
+Since 1937, Schelingová worked at a hospital in Humenné in Eastnern Slovakia, before relocating to a hospital in Bratislava in 1942, where she worked in the radiological department.
 She made her solemn profession on 28 January 1943.
 In 1952 she began to serve in the x-ray area.

-The communists soon assumed total power in the nation in 1948 and started their mass persecution of religious and priest alike with countless arrested and tortured with some sent in droves to the hospital for treatment.
-She aided the ailing priest Sandtner and celebrated forbidden Mass with him and managed to get him to remain in hospital when authorities deemed his condition to have improved instead of watching him being sent back to prison.
+Following the February 1948 Communist coup d'état, mass persecution of religious and priest alike commenced with countless arrested and tortured, with many requiring medical attention.
+Schelingová aided the ailing priest Sandtner and celebrated forbidden Mass with him and managed to get him to remain in hospital when authorities deemed his condition to have improved instead of watching him being sent back to prison.
 In February 1952 she aided the politically vocal condemned priest Stefan Kostial flee from his fate which would have been death in Siberia when she slipped sleeping pills into a guard's tea allowing the priest to flee; she organized this on 19 February – a day before the priest was to appear in court.
 Kostial had been jailed and then hospitalized after being tortured.